Apple Spice Cake with Caramel Glaze is full of fall flavor. With fresh apples, warm spices, and a gooey caramel glaze, this is one irresistible cake!

 - Granulated sugar

 - Apples: Granny Smith apples are great in this cake, as they hold up well despite the long bake time.
 You can either peel them or not, whichever is your preference.
+For other apple options, see The Best Apples for Baking.

 - Nuts: Any type of nuts will work – pecans, almonds, walnuts, hazelnuts, etc. I like to use a combination of favorites.